Like all of the most powerful leadership approaches, Predictability Thinking™️ starts at the top. Olfa Hamdi explains why.

 The magic recipe for predictable project delivery includes a project sponsor who understands and champions Predictability Thinking™ at all levels.
 Sponsors can achieve this through their backgrounds, by collecting experience in all aspects of capital project delivery, or they can achieve it by making a conscious effort to study and understand all of the forces that impact predictable project delivery.
 That’s why Concord offers the Predictability + AWP executive training.

 Cheat Sheet: How Do I Adopt A Predictability Mindset?

 A blog post isn’t long enough to explain all the ways in which a predictability mindset will impact your operations, but here are four elements that almost all predictability-minded leaders will employ.

 1 | Staffing

 Staffing is directly correlated with overall project success, and project leaders who have adopted Predictability Thinking™ always hire with predictability in mind.
 They also have a solid appreciation of the correlation between staffing and their capital project outcomes.

 Executives, including project sponsors, must work to understand the leadership style of the managers who work with them and consider what it will take to mitigate weaknesses and gaps to improve predictable outcomes.

 3 | Project Execution Planning

 Sponsors with a predictability mindset appreciate the power of a good Path of Construction and have a clear understanding of how it correlates with key objectives like cost and schedule.
-While they do not lead the development of the PEP or the POC, they are always involved in decisions requiring major trade-offs.
+While they do not lead the development of the Project Execution Plan (PEP) or the Path of Construction (POC), they are always involved in decisions requiring major trade-offs.

 3 | Culture